This post may contain affiliate links.

-Last week, we emptied our bag of shells that we collected on our recent beach vacation.
+Last week, we emptied our bag of shells that we collected on our recent beach vacation to the Gulf Shores area in Alabama.
 The kids noticed all the different colors, shapes and sizes.
 “I wonder what kind of animal makes these?” was a frequent question.

-Learning About Mollusks
+Learning About Mollusks And Their Shells

 As the kids examined at the bivalve shells we got from the beach, my daughter noticed that they were just like the fresh water mussels we see in my parents lake.
 “They are the same!
 We have bivalves in Illinois, too!”
 I love light bulb moments.

 - SeaShells.org – Lots of information on shell identification, beachcombing, shell collecting, and more.